kasey-rose/kasey-rose/README.md

 # Kasey Turtell

-I'm currently a senior at Binghamton University, studying Mathematics, on the Actuarial Science track, with a minor in Digital and Data Studies.
+I'm currently a senior at Binghamton University, pursuing my Bachelors degree in *Mathematics*, on the Actuarial Science track, with a minor in Digital and Data Studies.
 I have a strong passion for mathematics, data visualization, and analytics, and my experience has equipped me with the technical skills needed to tackle complex data problems, and I am passionate about harnessing data to drive insights and decision-making.

 I am particularly interested in data analytics and am eager to apply my skills in the real-world.
 I thrive on challenges and am always looking to learn and grow in fast-paced environments.